 Safety Around Water

 The Y is “America’s Swim Instructor” and the most accessible community resource to prevent drowning and encourage a lifelong enjoyment of swimming.
-Each year, the Y of Greater Seattle teaches more than a 13,000 people how to swim.
-Formal lessons have proven to reduce the risk of drowning by 88% among children ages 1-4.
-While starting young is recommended, it is never too late to learn to swim.
+Each year, the YMCA of Greater Seattle teaches more than 13,000 people how to swim through our group and private swim lessons.
+We also offer scholarships so that a family's financial situation is not a barrier to learning to swim.

 Partnerships with Y-USA, local governments, and non-profit organizations help the Y extend our reach into our community.